Find Affordable College Courses

 Sault Ste Marie, MI

-Lake Superior State University ranked #8 on this year’s Best Fisheries Sciences Bachelor’s Degree Schools list.
-Lake Superior State University is a small public school located in the town of Sault Ste Marie.
+Lake Superior State University did quite well in this year’s ranking of the best places for fisheries sciences students to get a bachelor’s degree.
+It came in at #8 on the list.
+Lake Superior State University is a small public school located in the remote town of Sault Ste Marie.

 Full Fisheries Sciences at Lake Superior State University Report